 Performance

-In 2022, 100% of power sourced for production sites was from renewable sources.
-Since 2020, we have transitioned to sourcing 100% renewable power through a mix of solutions, primarily Renewable Electricity Certificates (REC’s), Power Purchase Agreements as well as on-site renewable solutions.
+Since 2020, Novo Nordisk has transitioned to sourcing 100% renewable power for production through a mix of solutions, primarily Renewable Electricity Certificates (REC), Power Purchase Agreements (PPA), Guarantees of Origin (GO) as well as on-site renewable solutions.

 Every year we use billions of litres of water.
 All our production sites are certified according to ISO14001.
 This means we are committed to continuous improvements, which also includes optimising water use.
 Each production facility has the opportunity to submit water innovation projects for approval, leading to an overall decrease in water use.
 It is our goal to achieve ‘no waste of water’ by optimising production, using existing production capacity better and by reusing water whenever possible.